Skip to main content

 Common symptoms of a concussion include confusion, dizziness, headaches, and memory loss.
 However, many people don’t realize that concussions can also cause vision problems.

-At The Neuro-Optometry Center At Coleman Vision in Joplin, we treat various vision problems caused by neurological conditions, including concussions.
+At Coleman Vision in Joplin, we treat various vision problems caused by neurological conditions, including concussions.

 What Is A Concussion?